-Mr Barlow.-And must not this be exactly the case if you could rise up into the air, higher and higher, and look down upon the earth?
+Mr. Barlow.
+And must not this be exactly the case, if you could rise up into the air, higher and higher, and look down upon the earth?

-Tommy.-Indeed it must.
+Tommy.
+Indeed, it must.

-Mr Barlow.-Now, then, you will be able to answer the question I asked you a little while ago: Could a person travel straight forward from the earth to the sun, how would they both appear to him as he went forward?
+Mr. Barlow.
+Now, then, you will be able to answer the question I asked you a little while ago:-could a person travel straight forward from the earth to the sun, how would they both appear to him as he went forward?

-Tommy.-The earth would appear less and less as he went from it, and the sun bigger and bigger.
+Tommy.
+The earth would appear less and less as he

+went from it, and the sun larger and larger.

-Mr Barlow.-Why, then, perhaps it would happen at last that the sun appeared bigger than the earth.
+Mr. Barlow.
+Why, then, perhaps it would happen at last, that the sun appeared larger than the earth.

-Tommy.-Indeed it might.
+Tommy.
+Indeed, it might.

-Mr Barlow.-Then you see that you must no longer talk of the earth's being large and the sun small, since that may only happen because you are nearer the one and at a great distance from the other; at least, you may now be convinced that both the sun and stars must be immensely bigger than you would at first sight guess them to be.
+Mr. Barlow.
+Then you see that you must no longer talk of the earth's being large, and the sun small; since that may only happen, because you are near the one, and at a great distance from the other.
+At least, you must now be convinced that both the sun and stars must be immensely larger than you would at first sight suppose them to be.

-As they were returning home they happened to pass through a small town on their way, and saw a crowd of people going into a house, which gave Mr Barlow the curiosity to inquire the reason.
-They were told that there was a wonderful person there who performed a variety of strange and diverting experiments.
-On Tommy's expressing a great desire to see these curious exhibitions, Mr Barlow took them both in, and they all seated themselves among the audience.
+As they were returning home, they happened to pass through a small town in their way, and saw a crowd of people going into a house.
+This gave Mr.

+Barlow the curiosity to inquire the reason.
+They were told, that there was a wonderful person there, who performed a variety of strange and diverting experiments.
+On Tommy's expressing a great desire to see these curious sights, Mr. Barlow took them both in, and they all seated themselves among the audience.

-Presently the performer began his exhibitions, which very much diverted Tommy, and surprised the spectators.
-At length after a variety of curious tricks upon the cards, the conjuror desired them to observe a large basin of water, with the figure of a little swan floating upon the surface.
-"Gentlemen," said the man, "I have reserved this curious experiment for the last, because it is the most wonderful of all that I have to show, or that, perhaps, was ever exhibited to the present hour.
-You see that swan, it is no more than a little image, without either sense or life.
+Presently the performer commenced his exhibition, which very much diverted Tommy, and surprised the spectators.
+At length, after a variety of curious tricks upon cards, the conjurer desired them to observe a large basin of water, with the figure of a little swan floating upon the surface.
+"Gentlemen," said the man, "I have reserved this curious experiment for the last, because it is the most wonderful of all that I had to show, or that, perhaps, was ever exhibited to the present hour.
+You see that swan; it is no more than a little image, without either sense or life.
 If you have any doubt upon the subject, take it up in your hands and examine it."
-Accordingly, several of the spectators took it up in their hands, and, after having examined it, set it down upon the water.
-"Now," continued he, "this swan, which to you appears totally without sense or motion, is of so extraordinary a nature that he knows me, his master, and will follow in any direction that I command."
-Saying this, he took out a little piece of bread, and whistling to his bird, ordered him to come to the side of the basin to be fed.
+Accordingly, several of the spectators took it up, and having examined it, set it down again upon the water.
+"Now," continued he, "this swan, which to you appears totally without sense or motion, is of so extraordinary a nature, that he knows me, his master, and will follow in any direction that I command."
+Saying this, he took out a little piece of bread, and, whistling to his bird, ordered him to come to the side of the basin and be fed.
 Immediately, to the great surprise of all the company, the swan turned about and swam to the side of the basin.
-The man whistled again, and presently the swan turned himself round and pursued the hand of his master to the other side of the basin.
+The man whistled again, and presently the swan turned himself round, and pursued the hand of his master to the other side of the basin.